AkhterRasool/EPAM/Learning/Java Class Loading.md

 # 1. Introduction #

-Java is an Object oriented programming language.
-In Java, all code needs to be encapsulated in a class for execution.
+Java is an object oriented programming language.
+In Java, everything is an object.
 When a program’s source code is prepared, the Java compiler compiles the source code and creates a **.class** file which contains byte code.
-This **.class** file is sent as input to **Java Virtual Machine (JVM)** which translates it into machine code for execution.
-The JVM is responsible for loading the class and getting the program ready for execution.
+This **.class** file is further to **Java Virtual Machine (JVM)** which translates it into machine code.
+In other words, the JVM is responsible for loading classes and getting the program ready for execution.

 Before we dive into how classes are loaded, we need to understand architecture of JVM.